gaoxinge/fork-join/2/README.md

 ## scheduled thread pool

-- newSingleThreadScheduledExecutor: only one worker in thread pool
+- `newSingleThreadScheduledExecutor`: only one worker in thread pool
-- newScheduledThreadPool: fixed number of workers in thread pool
+- `newScheduledThreadPool`: fixed number of workers in thread pool

 ### api